 Welcome back to Montgomery Pediatric Dentistry!
-Our community has been through so much over these past few months and all of us here are looking forward to returning to what we love to do: taking care of your little ones!
-While many things have changed, one thing has remained the same, our commitment to delivering the safest possible dental care.
+While many things have changed in the past year, one thing has remained the same, our commitment to delivering the safest possible dental care.

-Upon reopening, we want to assure you that Montgomery Pediatric Dentistry will continue to meet or exceed all guidelines set forth by the American Dental Association (ADA), the American Academy of Pediatric Dentistry (AAPD), the U.S. Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
+We want to assure you that Montgomery Pediatric Dentistry continues to meet or exceed all guidelines set forth by the American Dental Association (ADA), the American Academy of Pediatric Dentistry (AAPD), the U.S. Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
 We are closely following all updates provided by these agencies and are committed to adhering to all the latest recommendations.

-Behind the scenes, we’ve always been dedicated the highest degree of disinfection and sterilization.
-In the wake of the Coronavirus pandemic, we will be implementing new protective measures to minimize infection risk for patients and team members.
-Rest assured, Montgomery Pediatric Dentistry will always hold itself to the highest infection control standard.
-Our kids come here too!
+Behind the scenes, we’ve always been dedicated to the highest degree of disinfection and sterilization.
+In the wake of the Coronavirus pandemic, we continue to implement new protective measures to minimize infection risk for patients and team members.
+Rest assured, Montgomery Pediatric Dentistry always holds itself to the highest infection control standard.
+After all, our kids come here, too!

 Montgomery Pediatric Dentistry thanks you for trusting us to assure the safety of both our patients and our team members during these times.
 We are excited to show you how prepared we are and how well we have adapted to our new safety changes!